stronnag/mwptools/docs/manual/docs/mwp_support.md

 If you're having a problem playing a blackbox log (or other flight log), include the problematic log.

-Issues that do not meet these information requirements will be closed without explanation.
+Issues that do not meet these information requirements will be ignored / closed without explanation.

 ### Unsupported